Updated: Dec 22, 2022

 H2 deductions on the job that aren't legal

 The amount due for back wages and back pay varies depending on the employer's conduct and violation.
-If the back pay was due to a mistake and there was no deliberate misconduct, you might be entitled to:
+If the back pay was due to a mistake and there was no deliberate misconduct, you might be entitled to the following:

 Wages that have not been received as a result of a miscalculation